StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 * Mijn Gent (optional, only if applicable)
 * Language switch (optional, only for **multilingual websites with synchronous translations**)

-When there is no header image, the light blue Ghent-style seperator is shown.
-When there is a header image, the light blue Ghent-style separator is not shown.
+When there is no header image, the Ghent-style seperator is shown.
+When there is a header image, the Ghent-style separator is not shown.

 **Further specific requirements for the City of Ghent website and for separate websites are listed below.**